Convergence Filters for Efficient Economic MPC of Non-dissipative Systems

-Solving the nonlinear programming (6) is typically time-consuming, so we remove the terminal constraint ${{x}_{{{N}_{k}}|k}}\in {{X}_{f}}$ from (6).
-Different from the stabilizing MPC in \cite{limon2006stability}, we cannot claim $x_{{{N}_{k}}|k}^{*}\in {{X}_{f}}$ under economic optimization (6).
-The following Lemma 2 explains the relationship between the optimal prediction trajectory and the terminal set ${{X}_{f}}$.
+Solving nonlinear programs is typically time-consuming; therefore, we do not impose the additional terminal state constraint $x_{{{N}_{k}}|k}^{*}\in {\mathbf{X}_{f}}$ in (6), which is typically utilized to ensure feasibility and stability, compared to classical multiobjective EMPC \cite{ he2015stability, zavala2015multiobjective, xiong2025learning}.
+Unlike the stabilizing MPC presented in \cite{limon2006stability}, we cannot guarantee that $x_{{{N}_{k}}|k}^{*}\in {\mathbf{X}_{f}}$ is satisfied implicitly under economic optimization (6).
+The following Lemma 2 explains the relationship between the optimal prediction trajectory and the terminal set ${\mathbf{X}_{f}}$.

-\textbf{Lemma 2.} \cite{xiong2024two} Consider system (1) under Assumption 1, if the FHOCP (6) is feasible with constraint (6d) satisfying
+\textbf{Lemma 2 \cite{xiong2024two}.} Consider system (1) under Assumption 1, if the FHOCP (6) is feasible with constraint (6d) satisfying